Rocklin-Lab/mhdx_pipeline/README.md

 There is also a block for file paths.
 Even if you transfered .gz files, here you should not use this suffix. e.g. `20220212_Lib01_pH6_0s_01.mzML` not `20220212_Lib01_pH6_0s_01.mzML.gz`

 A number of additional parameters is available in config/config.yaml.
-Default parameters were found to best perform in our experiments.
+Default parameters were found empirally to perform best in our experiments.

 ## Running main mHDX-MS pipeline